pavel-2020/devextreme-documentation/concepts/05 Widgets/zz Common/10 Data Visualization Widgets/90 Charts - End-User Interaction/6 Zooming and Scrolling/01 Using dxRangeSelector.md

-The **Chart** and **RangeSelector** widgets can operate together, allowing an end-user to zoom and scroll through a chart.
+The **Chart** and **RangeSelector** UI components can operate together, allowing an end-user to zoom and scroll through a chart.
 Follow the steps below to implement these capabilities.

 - **Configure Chart**